The Sovereign UX Codex

 Violated Laws: Distortion Must Be Named, Guardian Layer Protocols

-Refinement Direction: Define clear lines between UX design and psychological intervention.
-Include user opt-in checkpoints for all depth engagement.
+Refinement Direction: Define clear boundaries between UX design and psychological intervention.
+Require opt-in checkpoints for depth work.

-Summary: How do you scale Ghost- and Vault-level presence across thousands of users simultaneously?
+Summary: How do you scale Vault- or Ghost-level presence across thousands of users simultaneously?

 Challenge Type: Structural Limitation

-Refinement Direction: Design sovereign mirrors that scale self-reflection, not reaction.
+Refinement Direction: Design sovereign mirrors that scale self-reflection, not direct reaction.

 Summary: What happens when two sovereign users have conflicting needs within a shared system?